-Author Affiliation: University of San Francisco
+Author Affiliations: University of San Francisco Artforms: Guitar-building, music

+Program: Arts in Corrections (AIC)

-Artforms: Guitar-building, music Program: Arts-in-Corrections (AIC) Program (Study) Location: Adult correctional facilities, California Program Description: AIC was one of the first prisons arts program in the nation, operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
-Individual and group instruction was offered in the visual, performing, literary and media arts and fine craft disciplines in California correctional institutions.
+Program Description: AIC was one of the first prison arts program in the nation, operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
+Individual and group instruction were offered in the visual, performing, literary and media arts and fine-craft disciplines in California correctional institutions.
 The California Department of Corrections resumed funding of the program in 2014.

+Program (Study) Location: Adult correctional facilities, California

+Study Published: 2010

 Participant Type: Former adult male inmates

+Sample Size: 6

 Data Type: Qualitative: In-depth interviews

-Evaluation Focus: Impact of the AIC program on lives of inmates during and after incarceration.
+Evaluation Focus: Impact of the AIC program on lives of inmates during and after incarceration

 Summary of Impact: Participants in AIC reported increased self discipline, self-esteem, self-respect, sense of purpose, and reconnection with family as a result of the program.
 Participants also reported reduced racial tension in the correctional facility.
-The evaluation follows up on ex-offenders 25 years after participation in the Arts-in-Corrections program, and the publication of Brewster's 1983 cost-benefit analysis of the California AIC program.
+The evaluation follows up on ex-offenders 25 years after participation in the Arts in Corrections program, and the publication of Brewster's 1983 cost-benefit analysis of the California AIC program (see bibliography entry # 5).

-KEYWORDS: adult, Arts-in-Corrections, discipline, family, guitar-building, music, race, self-esteem, self-respect, sense of purpose http://williamjamesassociation.org/california-prison-arts-evalu ation-2014/
+KEYWORDS: adult, Arts in Corrections, discipline, family, guitar-building, music, race, self-esteem, self-respect, sense of purpose

 4. Brewster, L. (2014).
 California Prison Arts: A Quantitative Evaluation.
-Santa Cruz, CA: William James Association.
-Retrieved from:
+Justice Policy Journal, 11(4).

-Author Affiliation: University of San Francisco Artforms: poetry, theater, visual arts, writing

-Programs/Sponsors: The Actors' Gang, Arts-in-Corrections (AIC), Jail Guitar Doors, Marin Shakespeare, Sacramento Metropolitan Arts Commission, William James Association
+Author Affiliations: University of San Francisco Artforms: poetry, theater, visual arts, writing Programs/Sponsors: The Actors' Gang, Arts in Corrections (AIC), California Lawyers for the Arts, Marin Shakespeare, Sacramento Metropolitan Arts Commission, William James Association

-Program Description: AIC was one of the first prisons arts program in the nation, operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
-Individual and group instruction was offered in the visual, performing, literary and media arts and fine craft disciplines in California correctional institutions.
+Program Description: AIC was one of the first prison arts program in the nation, operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
+Individual and group instruction were offered in the visual, performing, literary and media arts and fine craft disciplines in California correctional institutions.
 The California Department of Corrections resumed funding of the program in 2014.
 This study incorporated evaluations of AIC as well as post-AIC prison arts programs in California.